 When Lara Croft showed up in 1996, she was nothing like the typical video game heroes we were used to.
 Here was this brilliant, tough archaeologist who could handle herself in any situation, and she was the star of her own show, not some sidekick waiting to be rescued.

 That whole tank top, shorts, and dual pistols look?
 It became iconic overnight.
-You’d see kids dressed up as Lara at Halloween, her face on posters in game stores, and action figures flying off toy store shelves.
 She basically proved that video game characters could be just as famous as any movie or TV star.

 6. Halo (2001)